Case studies: Three water conservation projects

 To use water most efficiently, Jennifer converts her system from spray to drip method.
 She screws off the pop-up spray heads and caps off all of them but one.
 On the remaining riser, she screws on a sprinkler body replacement that comes with a filter and pressure regulator.
 (Consult with your irrigation contractor to look at all conversion possibilities.
 Another great source for do-it-your-selfers is the Sunset Publishing book “Sprinklers and Drip Systems”.)
 From the new sprinkler body she attaches a PVC swivel Tee, and 1/2″ drip tubing.
 This “backbone” tube of the system is laid on top of the ground around the perimeter of her watering area.
 Off the 1/2″ tubing, she attaches 1/4” tubing which extend 1 Gallon Per Hour (GPH) drippers to each of her groundcover plants.
 She also replaces her existing on/off valve with a low flow valve, because the drip system will be drawing water much more slowly.
 She mulches the entire area with a 4” layer of bark chips.

-From the Canopy Watering Chart she sees that drip irrigation should be run for about 60 minutes each watering.
-As in Solution A, she runs the irrigation once a week during the dry months, next year reducing it to 2x a month after the ground cover has established.
+From the Canopy Watering Chart she sees that drip irrigation should be run for about 90minutes each watering.
+As in Solution A, she runs the irrigation once a week or every other week during the dry months, next year reducing it to once a month after the ground cover has established.

 Case Study #2 – Two tree species at the back of the lot